aws/aws-iot-device-sdk-java-v2/documents/MQTT5_Userguide.md

 MQTT5 support is currently in **developer preview**.
 We encourage feedback at all times, but feedback during the preview window is especially valuable in shaping the final product.
 During the preview period we may make backwards-incompatible changes to the public API, but in general, this is something we will try our best to avoid.

-The MQTT5 client cannot yet be used with the AWS IoT MQTT services (Shadow, Jobs, Identity).
+The MQTT5 client cannot yet be used with the AWS IoT MQTT services (Shadow, Jobs, Fleet-Provisioning/Identity).
 We plan to address this in the near future.

 # Introduction